+4.5.
 Phases and Timeframes for Impacts

-The years ahead will be marked by steadily increasing global mean temperatures with associated physical impacts, alongside the increasing urgency of the global mitigation response.
+The phases of the climate transition will be marked by steadily increasing global mean temperatures with associated physical impacts, alongside the increasing urgency of the global mitigation response.
 In the next five years (2021 - 2025), the global energy transition will accelerate, with increasing pressure on disinvestment in fossil fuels.
-By 2030 a global carbon price will be established, with constraints on emissions entrenched in trading sys-
+By 2030 a global carbon price will be established, with constraints on emissions entrenched in trading systems, as countries move to prevent carbon leakage.
+In developed countries, the production of the internal combustion engine will be phased out, and fossil fuel markets will enter a more rapid decline.
+We will also see more extreme weather events with harmful impacts on people's health and livelihoods, and consequential impacts on tourism, agriculture, transport, and trade.
+Anticipating these changes allows us to develop a broad phasing for the transition, as it impacts particularly at-risk value chains and sectors.
+This is summarised in Table 1, with projected impacts through to 2050.

-Table 1 Projected impacts to select at-risk sectors and value chains through 2050
+Table 1: Projected impacts to select at-risk sectors and value chains through 2050